 6. Teach them about their emotions.

 It’s important to talk with your children about their emotions.
 It’s also important they understand the difference between feeling happy and nervous.
 Or anxious and confused.
-Because the more they understand themselves, the better able they are to communicate their needs and wants.
+Because the more they understand themselves, the better they can communicate their needs and wants.
 And when the day comes that they can verbalize their emotional state versus meltdown is a huge win in the emotional intelligence department.

 7. Limit technology and let them be little.

 Secure kids are allowed to grow their brains the good old-fashioned way: through play.
-It is easier to let technology raise our children, but it isn’t better.
+Letting technology raise our children is easier, but it isn’t better.
 (But it takes self-discipline to limit it.)
 Because even small doses of technology can affect a child’s mood and behavior.
 But playing and using their imaginations is proven to do just the opposite.
 So make sure to create time and space for them to play with no electronics in sight.

 Raising secure and happy children should be our ultimate goal as parents.
 It’s not always easy, but you will be off to a great start by implementing these seven tips.
-And, in the end, your kids will thank you for giving them the best start in life!
+And ultimately, your kids will thank you for giving them the best start in life!